XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/did.md

 _(Requires the [DID amendment][] :not_enabled:)_

-A `DID` ledger entry holds references to, or data associated w ith a single [DID](decentralized-identifiers.html).
+A `DID` ledger entry holds references to, or data associated with, a single [DID](decentralized-identifiers.html).

 ## Example DID JSON